keisks/jfleg/README.md

 # JFLEG (JHU FLuency-Extended GUG) corpus

-Last updated: April 4th, 2017
+Last updated: April 7th, 2017

+(Make sure to download and use the latest version.)

 [link to the paper](http://aclweb.org/anthology/E17-2037)